First, a short demo:

 (text or binary!) from stdin and writes it to a designated directory

-with a unique and random file name (bGDtr
+with a unique and random file name (bGDtr).
+This directory

 Host sdf